Henry Billingsley: Commentary of Peter Martyr (1568)

 In Billingsley's English, Vermigli addressed these word to Cooke:"It is a griefe unto me to thinke that that most noble wit, most sacred brest, and incredible piety of that famous King Edward the vj. of that name, your most dear pupill, is so sodeinely taken from us.
 It is a griefe unto me that so many English men, being of great fame and renoum, as well for theyr piety as for theyr knowledge and nobility, are by voluntary exile for religion sake, dispersed throughout externe and straunge countreys: and they which at home were counted moste noble, and heroicall, doe now wander abrode as men obscure, abiect, and in a manner unknowne to all men...
 I for my part doubtles have, ever since that the time that I dwelt in England, borne a singular love and no smal or vulgar affection towards you, both for your singular piety and learning, and also for the worthy office which you faythfully and with great renoune executed in the Christian publike wealth, in instructing Edward, that most holy King and most worthy to be beloved, whose wit, goodness, religion, and eyther vertues heroical, yea rather Christian, may indede be touched, but can never be praysed according to theyr desert."

-Cooke's eldest daughter (Mildred Cooke) was the wife of William Cecil, 1st Baron Burleigh, a pupil of Cheke's, who had first married Cheke's sister; her sister Anna married Sir Nicholas Bacon (Lord Keeper); the third, Elizabeth, married first Sir Thomas Hoby (died 1566), and then John Russell; another (Katherine Cooke) was the wife of Sir Henry Killigrew, brother of that Sir John Killigrew whose daughter Katherine later married Sir Henry Billingsley.
+Cooke's eldest daughter (Mildred Cooke) was the wife of William Cecil, 1st Baron Burghley, a pupil of Cheke's, who had first married Cheke's sister; her sister Anna married Sir Nicholas Bacon (Lord Keeper); the third, Elizabeth, married first Sir Thomas Hoby (died 1566), and then John Russell; another (Katherine Cooke) was the wife of Sir Henry Killigrew, brother of that Sir John Killigrew whose daughter Katherine later married Sir Henry Billingsley.